Zurich

 Top things to do in Zurich

 For this trip a weekend is perfectly fine from Friday night till Sunday or 2-3 days.
-You will notice that most of the attractions are within walking distance depending on where your hotel may by.
+You will notice that most of the attractions are within walking distance depending on where your hotel may be.

-Landesmuseum (Swiss National Museum)
+1. Learn about Swiss History at Landesmuseum (Swiss National Museum)

 To get to know a country, I’d say it’s always best to start with the national museum.
 They offer a good impression of the heritage and history behind its people.